Afghan boy relives terror of "bomb-like" landslide

 The United Nations on Sunday put the death toll from Friday's massive landslide in Badakhshan province, bordering Tajikistan, at up to 500.
 Local officials say the number killed could be as high as 2,700.

-U.S. President Barack Obama called Afghan President Hamid Karzai on Sunday to express his condolences and offer additional assistance, the White House said in a statement.

-It is unlikely the final figure will ever be known, as officials say it is impossible to retrieve the bodies buried in up to 50 metres (160 feet) of mud and debris.
+It is unlikely the final figure will ever be known, as officials say it is impossible to retrieve the bodies buried in up to 50 metres (160 ft) of mud and debris.

 "We cannot continue the search and rescue operation anymore, as the houses are under metres of mud," said Gul Mohammad Bedaar, deputy governor of Badakhshan province.
 "We will offer prayers for the victims and make the area a mass grave."